Ziforge/gaulosen-study/BEHAVIORAL_FINDINGS_REPORT.md

 **Conservation Importance:**
 - Great Snipe declining in Europe
 - Lek site documentation valuable for conservation
-- Gaulossen may be important breeding/display habitat
+- Gaulosen may be important breeding/display habitat

 ---